Home » Recipes » Dessert Recipes » Baked Apple Hand Pies

 Baked Apple Hand Pies

-These Baked Apple Hand Pies pack all of the sweet, nostalgic fried pie flavors you love into one buttery, flaky, (and slightly healthier) treat!
+These Baked Apple Hand Pies pack all of the sweet, nostalgic fried pie flavors you love into one buttery, flaky (and slightly healthier) treat!
 These easy-to-make pies feature a cinnamon and dried apple filling and are topped with a smooth and silky powdered sugar glaze.

 I think the best fried pie maker in our family was my Aunt Bernice.
 She was a fantastic cook who could make the most out of simple ingredients of anyone I ever knew.
+Tall, light red-haired, and gentle is what I remember about her.
+An unassuming woman with extraordinary talents in the kitchen, she was as much a mother to my father as was my grandmother.

 I can remember her working in her kitchen in the little house on the farm that she and my Uncle Clayton owned.
 And if I close my eyes and imagine, I can almost smell her fried pies.

-She made mostly peach fried pies but sometimes she’d use apples.
+She made mostly peach fried pies, but sometimes she’d use apples.
 Just for a change, you know.
 Of course, hers were always fried.
 Probably in peanut oil.
 It was plentiful and inexpensive back then.

 I can still see her cutting out the little circles of dough with a tea glass, spooning in the filling, folding each one over, and crimping the edges with a dinner fork.
 Then she’d slip each little pie into hot oil in a black cast iron frying pan.

-After exactly the right amount of time, she’d flip each pie over revealing a perfect golden brown crust.
+After exactly the right amount of time, she’d flip each pie over, revealing a perfect golden brown crust.
 After another few minutes in the hot oil, out the pies would come and onto some brown paper, probably a frugally saved grocery bag, to drain and cool.
 If you could wait long enough for them to cool, that is.

 Not that I have anything against fried food.
 I don’t.
 But we do try to only have it in moderation these days.